badhon495/BRACU_Life/CSE496/README.md

 18. ASCII FTW
 19. Classic Crackme 0x100

+## CTF Participation
-## We also participate in the following CTFs
+We participated in the following Capture The Flag (CTF) competitions:
 1. PatriotCTF

 ## Course Project
-1. The students will be required to find and exploit a vulnerability in a web application or any other topic covered in the course.
+The students will be required to find and exploit a vulnerability in a web application or any other topic covered in the course.